prakashkumarmca23/boston/README.md

 ## Running the Program

+1. Ensure the `boston.js` file is properly linked within your project.
+2. Execute the JavaScript code to sort and manipulate the Boston data.
-You can access and run the program [here](https://prakashkumarmca23.github.io/boston/).
+3. Or You can access and run the program [here](https://prakashkumarmca23.github.io/boston/).

 ## Future Improvements